Mindinventory/Lassi-Android/README.md

 ### Dependencies

 * Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository in your project build.gradle:

-    Add it in your root build.gradle at the end of repositories:

     ```groovy
 	    allprojects {